How To Contact Swift River Fly Fishing:

 8) Mark Ruhe: 7'6", 2/2, 4/5 weight, excellent, original.
 Mark is a talented builder from Spokane, Washington who for several years circa 2000 made about a dozen rods for Swift River Fly Fishing.
 I am very pleased to be able to offer this rod for sale as Mark stopped building rods about 12 years ago.
 Every rod is a fine casting instrument and finished to the highest of standards.
 This rod is beautifully made with a bright nickel-silver, cap and band reel seat with birdseye maple spacer.
 The excellent condition slim cigar grip is 6 inches, with a very nice NS winding check and a strap and ring hook keeper.
 The wraps are translucent gold with black at the ferrules over nicely flammed, darker cane.
 The stripper is a mildrum style and the snakes stainless steel.
 The size 15 oxidized ferrules make this a strong little rod that can throw a five weight line with authority.
 I believe it is one of his Garrison taper rods.
 The action is medium-fast for cane and it seems to be an excellent all-around rod for small and mid size waters.
 The rod is in excellent condition with the original bag and tube.
 This rod would be a fine choice for any one who wanted a very well-made cane rod to fish often. $875

-23) Edwards Quadrate: 9', 3/2, 6 weight, excellent, restored.
+24) Edwards Quadrate: 9', 3/2, 6 weight, excellent, restored.
 This is a rod with an interesting history.
 I first bought it in the late 1990s at Lang's Auction.
 Later that day Sam Carlson verified that it was a rod he had restored and pointed to the hook keeper and other features that allowed him to identify the rod.
 I fished the rod for a couple of years and sold it to George Black, the author of Casting a Spell.
 He mentions the rod twice in that book, on pages 107 and 185.
-Two or three years later he sold the rod back to me and a couple years later I sold it again as I was not using it very often.
-But I fished this rod for Landlocks in New England, Stripped Bass on the Massachusetts North Shore, Salmon and Pike in northern Russia, and trout in Yellowstone National Park.
-While it is a big stick it has a very mellow, medium action, somewhat slower than most Edwards Quadrates.
+A year or so later he sold the rod back to me and a couple years later I sold it again as I was not using it very often.
+But I fished this rod for landlocks in Maine, stripped bass on the Massachusetts North Shore, salmon and pike in northern Russia, and cutthroats in Yellowstone National Park.
+While it is a big stick it has a very mellow, medium action, slower than most Edwards Quadrates.
 It has the only maroon colored bakelite reel seat with white butt cap and squared maroon winding check I have ever seen on a Quadrate.
 It has one of Sam's hook keepers and brown/burgundy wraps that are close to the Maroon reel seat in color.
 The grip is in very good, clean condition but you can see an area where Sam filled in some hook digs in the cork.
 The ferrules are oxidized and the varnish is nearly perfect.
-While I am again reluctant to part with the rod, I just have too many to imaging fishing it often.
+While I am again reluctant to part with the rod, I just have too many to imaging fishing it as often as it deserves.
 It's only flaw is that Sam removed the signature on the butt of the rod saying that at the time the signature seemed unnecessary as only Edwards made Quads.
 It comes with the original rod bag and labeled rod tube. $875

 Starter Cane - Wounded Rods from Respected Makers